DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - Administrative investigations are often tied to HR scenarios, such as when a manager has been accused of improprieties
   - **Criminal**: a criminal investigation occurs when a crime has been committed and you are working with a law enforcement agency to convict the alleged perpetrator; in such a case, it is common to gather evidence for a court of law, and to share the evidence with the defense
     - You need to gather and handle the information using methods that ensure the evidence can be used in court
-    - In a criminal case, a suspect must be proven guilty beyond a reasonable doubt; a higher bar compared to a civil case, which is showing a preponderance of evidence
+    - In a criminal case, a suspect must be proven guilty beyond a 📝reasonable doubt📝; a higher bar compared to a civil case, which is showing a preponderance of evidence
   - **Civil**: in a civil case, one person or entity sues another; e.g. one company could sue another for a trademark violation
     - A civil case is typically about monetary damages, and doesn't involve criminality
-    - In a civil case, a preponderance of evidence is required to secure a victory; differing from criminal cases, where a suspect is innocent until proven guilty beyond a reasonable doubt
+    - In a civil case, a 📝preponderance of evidence📝 is required to secure a victory; differing from criminal cases, where a suspect is innocent until proven guilty beyond a reasonable doubt
   - **Industry Standards**: an industry standards investigation is intended to determine whether an org is adhering to a specific industry standard or set of standards, such as logging and auditing failed logon attempts
     - Because industry standards represent well-understood and widely implemented best practices, many orgs try to adhere to them even when they are not required to do so in order to improve security, and reduce operational and other risks
   - **Regulatory**: A regulatory investigation is conducted by a regulatory body, such as the Securities and Exchange Commission (SEC) or Financial Industry Regulatory Authority (FINRA), against an org suspected of an infraction